Total Temporomandibular Joint (TMJ) Replacement

 What Are Possible Complications?

 Complications may occur following placement of these implants and may require further treatment.
 The occurrence of a complication may be related to or influenced by previous surgical history or prior medical conditions.
 For the right candidate and if performed by an experienced surgeon, total joint replacement is a successful procedure.
+Keep in mind that total joint replacement surgery is an invasive surgical procedure and it is reserved for advanced cases where all other options have been explored and failed.
+Some of the major complications with open TMJ surgery may include nerve damage, erosion of the prosthesis, scar tissue formation, persistent pain and the need to replace the prosthesis.

 What Can I Expect Following Surgery?

+Total joint replacement surgery require a short hospital stay of 2-3 days depending on the type of procedure performed.
 In the immediate post-operative period, Dr. Bolourian will provide you with the appropriate medications and care required for your recovery.
 In order to establish the proper relationship between the upper and lower jaws, your teeth are wired together during surgery.
 Depending on your specific circumstances, these fixation wires may temporarily be left in place following surgery.

 Postsurgical physical therapy is very important to achieving and maintaining optimum joint function.
 Dr. Bolourian may recommend a jaw-exercising device for you.
 You must follow his instructions with regard to the use of that device in order to attain the maximum benefit from your surgery.